MarynaDanets/ecommerce/README.md

 - **Descriptive Statistics:** Summarizing the dataset to understand basic characteristics.
 - **Visual Exploration:** Using visualizations to explore distributions and relationships between variables.

-### Data Visualization
-- **Matplotlib & Seaborn:** Utilizing these libraries to create various plots, such as bar charts, line plots, histograms, and scatter plots.
-- **Sales Trends:** Visualizing sales trends over time.
-- **Customer Behavior:** Analyzing and visualizing customer purchasing patterns.
-- **Product Performance:** Evaluating the performance of products and categories.

 ### Insights and Conclusions
 - **Most Profitable Products:** Identifying top-performing products.
 - **Customer Purchasing Patterns:** Understanding when and how customers purchase.